Bernard Quentin

 « Bernard Quentin, a semiotic art, a lightshouse towards the post-modern universality of tomorrow » Pierre Restany

 “Yes.
-I think painting is over, classical sculpture, that is say to bronze, marble or plaster is completely finished, it no longer corresponds to any means of expression of the 20th century. it perhaps corresponded to the vision of the world that we could have in the Renaissance and in the 19th century, when we thought that man was at the center of the universe and that the artist could, in his studio, look at his navel and distribute masterpieces for a small elite.
-The artist’s vision has already changed, it is no longer an individual vision that the artist sees himself at the center of the world.
-I think the artist has to go into the factory and try, through his world view, to maybe modify or create things on an industrial scale.”
+I think painting is over.
+Classical sculpture, that is to say bronze, marble or plaster, is completely finished.
+It no longer corresponds to any means of expression of the 20th century.
+It perhaps corresponded to the vision of the world that we would have had during the Renaissance and throughout the 19th century, when we thought that Man was at the center of the universe and that the artist could, in his studio, look at his navel and distribute masterpieces for a small elite.
+The artist’s vision has already changed; it is no longer an individual vision in which the artist sees himself at the center of the world.
+I think the artist has to go inside the factory and try, through his worldview, to perhaps modify or create things on an industrial scale.”

-His plastic research beyond the classical forms of painting and sculpture of the early 1960s coincided with his new passion for air and pneumatic sculpture.
-So he produced totemic statues and especially his first inflatable sculptures (the Cybules, the Venus of Chicago) which, called upon to monumental interventions in landscapes, will be seen as predictor Land Art.
+His plastic research beyond the classical forms of painting and sculpture of the early 1960s coincided with his newfound passion for air and pneumatic sculpture.
+He produced totemic statues and his first inflatable sculptures, including “The Cybules” and “The Venus of Chicago,” which would be seen as monumental works of art in landscapes foreshadowing Land Art.

 Career